AzarguNazari/Employee-Dashboard/README.md

 # Employee Dashboard
-A spring boot rest good practices.
+A spring boot backend application with a good practice of REST.

 To run locally:
 - `./mvnw -pl backend/pom.xml spring-boot:run`